robertKegel/Codecademy-Projects/README.md

 Projects from Codecademy.com that I have completed.

 <h3>WEB</h3>
-  Tea Cozy - A simple HTML, CSS, JS single page website for a tea store using a redline specifications photo.
+  <p>Tea Cozy - A simple HTML, CSS, JS single page website for a tea store using a redline specifications photo.
     The original project did not include JavaScript.
-JS was added after as an experiment.
+JS was added after as an experiment.</p>

+  <p>Company Home Page with Flexbox - An original compay webpage using flexbox.</p>

 <br>